paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-151-national-maritime-transportation-advisory-committees.md

 **(b) Function.—** The Committee shall—

-(1) advise the Secretary on matters relating to the safe operation of vessels to which chapter 45 of this title applies, including the matters of—
+(1) advise and provide recommendations in writing to the Secretary on matters relating to the safe operation of vessels to which chapter 45 of this title applies, including the matters of—

   (A) navigation safety;